San Diego State students assigned to create a 'fake slave persona' outraged – KION546

 “[I] Should never have to act like and “create a slave persona” for one of my Africana Studies classes,” said Amari Jackson, who was enrolled in the SDSU course at the time.

-Africana Studies is a multi-study course at San Diego State University that works through African American thought and behavior – including social systems, economic empowerment, self-development, family dynamics, use of power, cognitive styles, interethnic communication, and international relations, according to an SDSU webpage.
+Africana Studies, or ‘AFRAS 101,’ is an interdisciplinary introduction course to African American thought and behavior.
+Subject areas include social systems, economic empowerment, self-development, family dynamics, use of power, cognitive styles, interethnic communication, and international relations, lectured by Professor LaShae Collins, M.A., according to San Diego State.

 The assignment instructed students to also “address the event/circumstances surrounding [their] escape.”